PauloGomesNatixis/python-trainning/docker/exam.md

     ...
     volume: "myapp-data:/app"
 ```
-b) Add a `volumes` key to the service configuration
+b)x Add a `volumes` key to the service configuration
 ```
 services:
   myapp: